raedrizk/ansible-security-workshop/README.md

 # Section 3: DETECT

 With the security team's requirements met, we can now forget about the application and the database right?
-Absoloutly not! while security incidents do originate from initial misconfiguration, they also can be due to the configuration *changing* over time,  whether due to unintentional changes or purposful malicious intent.
+Absolutely not!
+While security incidents do originate from initial misconfiguration, they also can be due to the configuration *changing* over time,  whether due to unintentional changes or purposful malicious intent.
 So how do you make sure that your configurations match your policies?

 **Good news!
 Ansible can still help in multiple ways.**